 A project like this will end with a nice, clean ADU that will be safe and livable but without any bells and whistles.

 You may find that a straight garage conversion is not exactly what you need.
 Maybe your garage is old and needs structural upgrades.
-Or perhaps you want to create vaulted/lofted ceilings or small addition to make the ADU feel larger.
+Or perhaps you want to create vaulted/lofted ceilings or a small addition to make the ADU feel larger.

 In this scenario, the ADU would have a larger kitchen and a full bathroom.
 The electrical and gas services will be individually metered so that the ADU will be billed separately for utilities.
 And your contractor will alter the roof structure to create a lofted/vaulted ceiling.